Fagiano0/Scrap-Mechanic-Modding-Tutorials/Lists/GuiLists/index.md

 	```

 ## Fonts
 All the fonts available including their supported characters.
+(Note this only applies to English)

 - All Characters
 	- Default